 - Reviewing thousands of company records and documents to find evidence

-- Fighting for your rights in court
+- Fighting for your compensation in litigation

 They are professional, knowledgeable and they care.
 From the day I met Zane, I didn’t worry anymore about the outcome and it was a relief.
 They break the stereotypes of personal injury attorneys.
 When you’re hurt, you need someone who is knowledgeable and aggressive and is going to be on your side.